 Jay’s music has been performed all over Oregon.
 He’s received commissions from the Third Angle New Music Ensemble, the Contemporary Portland Orchestra Project (CPOP), Bus Stop Opera, and has has had his music performed by Cascadia Composers, the Eugene Contemporary Chamber Ensemble (ECCE), Portland New Music Society, Portland Classical Revolution, Portland State New Music Ensemble, and has had his music featured in the Monmouth New Music festival, Portland International Piano Festival, March Music Moderne, the College Music Society, and the Think Lincoln Concert Series.
 In 2008 he collaborated with New York-based artist Scott Wayne Indiana on the “album in a day” project, where a full length CD of 12 tracks was written, rehearsed and recorded in 8 hours, all using musicians who have never met or played with each other before.

-He is actively involved in a number of new music groups in Portland and has recently joined the governing board of Cascadia Composers, a regional branch of the National Association of Composers USA (NACUSA).
+He is actively involved in a number of new music groups in Portland and is currently serving on the governing board of Cascadia Composers, a regional branch of the National Association of Composers USA (NACUSA).